 Regardless of which perspective one held, the consensus of the Task Force was to recommend that Harvard take a proactive role in addressing the Israel-Palestine conflict by leveraging its strengths and resources to foster dialogue and understanding, support educational institutions in Palestine and other countries in the region, and invest in human capital development.
 This includes reopening platforms for academic and community discussions to explore pathways to peace, rallying a global network of universities to provide resources and support to educational entities in Palestine and other countries in the region, and establishing exchange programs for Palestinian students and scholars at risk.
-Officially partnering with a university in Palestine may be another way for Harvard to foster academic collaboration, promote cross-cultural understanding, and enhance educational opportunities in the region.57 This is especially important now given the huge disruption to schooling caused by the conflict.
+Officially partnering with a university in Palestine may be another way for Harvard to foster academic collaboration,

+&lt;sup>55 In the fall of 2024, President Garber and another member of the Corporation met with a group of students for an informational discussion about Harvard's endowment.
+During this meeting, the topic of divestment was raised.
+In a communication following the meeting, President Garber reaffirmed Harvard's position that it has no intention of divesting.
+See https://news.harvard.edu/gazette/story/2005/04/harvard-announces-decision-to-divest-petrochina-stock/ promote cross-cultural understanding, and enhance educational opportunities in the region.
+This is especially important now given the huge disruption to schooling caused by the conflict.
 Moreover, with the anticipated return of Palestinians to their homes under a ceasefire agreement, the need to provide these educational support, guidance, services, and resources is especially critical.
 By implementing these initiatives, Harvard can not only reassure and respond to its community but also demonstrate a commitment to global responsibility, positively impacting the lives of current and future generations affected by the conflict.